spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

     | SSH |`git clone git@github.com:improbableio/UnrealEngine.git`

 2. **Unreal Linux cross-platform support**</br>
-To build the server software for SpatialOS deployments, you need to build the Unreal Engine Fork targeting Linux.
+To build the server software for SpatialOS deployments correctly, you need to build the Unreal Engine Fork targeting Linux.
 This requires Linux cross-compilation of your SpatialOS project and the Unreal Engine Fork.
 To do this, you need to download and unzip the Linux cross-compilation toolchain.</br></br>
 For guidance on this, see the _Getting the toolchain_ section of Unreal's [Compiling for Linux](https://wiki.unrealengine.com/Compiling_For_Linux) documentation.
 As you follow the guidance there, select **v11 clang 5.0.0-based** to download the `v11_clang-5.0.0-centos7.zip` archive, then unzip this file into a suitable directory.

 ### Step 3: Add environment variables